Andy Partridge: 1980s

-In 1980, Partridge, in collaboration with producer John Leckie, released a collection of XTC dub recordings on Virgin Records called Take Away / The Lure of Salvage.
-It was credited to "Mr. Partridge".
-Even though no other XTC member was involved with the album's making, he does not personally consider it a solo effort.
+In 1980, Partridge and producer John Leckie released a collection of XTC dub remixes on Virgin Records called Take Away / The Lure of Salvage, credited to "Mr. Partridge".
+Even though no other XTC member was involved with the album's production, he does not consider it a solo effort.
 Virgin Records rejected his request to issue it under the XTC banner as it would have counted toward their record contract.
 In Japan, the record was hailed as a work of "electronic genius" and outsold all other XTC albums.

+Also in 1980, Partridge contributed guitar to Ryuichi Sakamoto's album B-2 Unit and lead vocals and guitar to the track "Margaret Freeman" from The Residents' Commercial Album, on which he was credited as "Sandy Sandwich".

 Partridge's first job producing another artist was Peter Blegvad's 1983 album The Naked Shakespeare.
-He said that his services were requested partly because Blegvad heard a rumour that he had died in 1982.
+He said that his services were requested partly because Blegvad had heard a rumour that he had died in 1982.

 1990s

 In 1992, Partridge produced unreleased recordings for Blur's album Modern Life Is Rubbish (1993).
 He was replaced by Stephen Street at the insistence of their record label, Food.
-According to Partridge he was unpaid for the expenses and received his session payment only.
-Three of the tracks he produced were later released on the 2012 boxed set Blur 21.
+According to Partridge, he was not paid for the expenses and received his session payment only.
+Three of the tracks he produced were later released on the 2012 box set Blur 21.

 In 1993, Partridge recorded and produced an album with Martin Newell, The Greatest Living Englishman.
 When released in Japan, it was credited as a duo album.
 The album was well received by critics and ultimately became the most acclaimed of Newell's career.
 Partridge also wrote four songs for Disney's version of James and the Giant Peach (1996), but was replaced by Randy Newman due to creative differences between director Henry Selick and Disney regarding the choice of soundtrack composer and the fact that Disney wanted to own the copyright to the songs for perpetuity.

 Partridge took on less work as a music producer after the 1990s.
 He stated in a 2007 interview: "I got asked regularly to produce people, but I said no to everybody; after a while, people just stopped asking.
 I got sick of the social-worker aspect of it.
 I found it had very little to do with music ...
 I also think it's kind of odd that everyone wants to sound like 1979 again."